 The tragedy is set at Susa, today's Shush in the Khuzestan province of Iran, one of the four capitals of the First Persian Empire.
-The others were Babylon, Ecbatana and Persepolis (in Greek: City of the Persians).
+The others were Babylon (in today's Iraq), Ecbatana (Hamadan in Northern Iran) and Persepolis (in Greek: City of the Persians).

-Louvre Museum in Paris: XIIth century BC brick relief found at Susa (at that time the city was the capital of the Elamite Empire).
-It portrays Ninhursag, a mother goddess, with the spirit of the forests next to the seven-spiked cosmic tree of life.
-The art of the First Persian Empire had many points in common with those of previous empires in Persia and Mesopotamia
+Louvre Museum in Paris: XIIth century BC brick relief found at Susa (at that time the city was the capital of the Elamite Empire or Sousiana).
+It portrays Ninhursag, a mother goddess, with the spirit of the forests next to the seven-spiked cosmic tree of life; it shows the importance of trees and forests in the development of the first beliefs, as at Dodoni in Greece

 Persepolis - Gate of All Nations - reliefs portraying a lamassu, a winged bull with human face, a deity of Assyria (Northern Mesopotamia), one of the countries conquered by the Persians

-The Achaemenid Empire achieved its greatest strength and largest extent with the successors of Cyrus: Cambyses, Darius and Xerxes.
+The art of the Achaemenid Empire had many points in common with that of the Assyrians.
+The Empire achieved its greatest strength and largest extent with the successors of Cyrus: Cambyses, Darius and Xerxes.
 It spread over three continents: from Thrace in Europe and Egypt in Africa to the deserts of Central Asia.

-Messengers carried news from Sardis near the Aegean Sea to Susa along the Royal Road and according to Herodotus (History 8.98) neither snow, nor rain, nor heat, nor darkness of night prevents them from accomplishing their task..
-The James Farley Post Office, a NYC landmark, is famous for bearing an inscription with this sentence.
+Messengers carried news from Sardis near the Aegean Sea to Susa along the Royal Road and according to Herodotus (History 8.98) neither snow, nor rain, nor heat, nor darkness of night prevents them from accomplishing their task.

 Weakened by its own vastness and by dynastic quarrels the Achaemenid Empire fell to Alexander the Great in 334-330 BC.
 Central Iran became part of the Seleucid Empire based in Syria, but only for a short time because in the IIIrd century BC Persia was conquered by the Parni, a tribe coming from Central Asia.
 They became known as Parthians after the name of the country they had subdued.
 In 64 BC Pompey marched into Syria and deposed the last Seleucid king.
 Thus the Romans came into direct contact with the Parthians and a confrontation which lasted seven centuries began.
 In 53 BC the Romans were defeated at Carrhae, but over time they gained control of the upper valleys of the Euphrates and Tigris Rivers.
 Emperor Trajan invaded Mesopotamia and captured Ctesiphon, the Parthian capital near today's Baghdad, in 116 AD.